dansantinojones/penalty-shootout/README.md

 * Responsive alert.

 ## Structure
-I decided it would be best to keep the game on a single page as this would keep it easy to play and understand acheiving the business goals.
-The initial structure of the page followed title > goal > ball > direction buttons > score with an alert popping up on screen with the outcome.
+I decided it would be best to keep the game on a single page as this would keep it easy to play and understand achieving the business goals.
+The initial structure of the page followed title > goal > ball > direction buttons > score with an alert popping up on the screen with the outcome.
 However, this was slightly changed to prioritise important information such as the score and result.

 ## Skeleton
-I created wifreframes using [Balsamiq](https://balsamiq.com/).
+I created wireframes using [Balsamiq](https://balsamiq.com/).
 Please note the website has slightly changed since creating the wireframes.

 ![Mobile Wireframe](assets/images/wf-mobile.png)
 ![Tablet Wireframe](assets/images/wf-tablet.png)
 ![Desktop Wireframe](assets/images/wf-desktop.png)

 ## Surface
-The colours used for the website were chosen to acheive the goals of simplicity and retro gaming style.
+The colours used for the website were chosen to achieve the goals of simplicity and retro gaming style.
 The green colour was used to highlight the important aspects of the website such as the main heading, result and score.
 The colours used passed the [Colour Contrast Accessibility Validator](https://color.a11y.com/).

 ![Colour Contrast Validator](assets/images/colour-contrast-validator.png)

-I decided to use the Start Press 2P font from [Google Fonts](https://fonts.google.com/) as this provide a retro gaming style to the webpage acheiving the business goals.
+I decided to use the Start Press 2P font from [Google Fonts](https://fonts.google.com/) as this provides a retro gaming style to the webpage achieving the business goals.

 A hover effect was used on the choices buttons.
-A scale and colour change was used to highlight the buttons and users options.
+A scale and colour change were used to highlight the buttons and users' options.

 # Features
 ## Title